Naitzz12/Dash/README.md

 - Chart.JS
 - Xterm

-[ ⚠️Warning ] This Web Dashboard is only for desktop, does not support Android devices
+[ ⚠️Warning ] This Web Dashboard is only for desktop, does not support Android devices | Only uses Indonesian [other languages ​​will be supported soon]